Get to know MUA at an upcoming event!

 Family Medicine Doctors

 Family medicine doctors, also known as general practitioners, are among the most versatile of all primary care physicians.
 They are trained to provide care for patients of all ages, from newborns to the elderly.
-These physicians diagnose and treat a wide range of conditions, from acute illnesses like infections and injuries to chronic diseases such as diabetes and hypertension.
+These physicians diagnose and treat a wide range of conditions, from acute illnesses like infections and injuries, to chronic diseases such as diabetes and hypertension.
 They also perform routine check-ups, vaccinations and health screenings.
 Family doctors often form long-term relationships with their patients, offering personalized, comprehensive care over a lifetime.

 Pediatricians

 Pediatricians specialize in the health and medical care of infants, children and adolescents.
-Their role extends beyond treating illnesses; they also monitor a child’s growth, development and behavioral health.
+Notably, their role extends beyond treating illnesses – they also monitor a child’s growth, development and behavioral health.
 Pediatricians are instrumental in early diagnosis of developmental delays, congenital conditions and childhood diseases.
+Given their focus on younger patients, pediatricians also guide parents through important health decisions like immunizations, nutrition and mental health.
+They often work closely with specialists to manage complex childhood conditions and ensure holistic care.

 Internists

-Internists, or doctors of internal medicine, focus on adult health.
+Internists, or internal medicine doctors, focus on adult health.
 These physicians treat a wide range of conditions, from common ailments like infections to more complex diseases like diabetes and heart disease.
 While family doctors treat patients of all ages, internists typically concentrate on adults, making them experts in adult chronic disease management.
-Many internists go on to specialize in specific areas of internal medicine, such as cardiology or gastroenterology.
+Many internists go on to subspecialize in specific areas of internal medicine, such as cardiology or gastroenterology.

 Specialists